 The top executive and main spokesman fairly well diffused the situation by stating that their would be no new drilling activities north of the Colorado River in 2012.
 The public crowd seemed stunned, deflated, and perplexed.
 Had we not been told that drilling and fracking would occur in our area this year, and that it was imminent?

 Most of the natural gas drilling and hydraulic fracturing operations in our area have taken place south of Highway I-70 and the Colorado River.
+You can check for a recreational dispensary near me, here!
 The activities have been and continue to be intense.
 There have been consequences and environmental insults too numerous to mention here.
 Just recently it was announced that the Garfield County Commissioners have moved to complete a study exploring a link between natural gas development and methane in the shallow groundwater deposits.
 An earlier phase of the study led one geological consultant to conclude that methane levels were increasing in domestic water wells because of gas development.
 It was later found that methane and methane compounds turned up in all six groundwater monitoring wells.

 So, as you can see, I for one am extremely glad that there will be no drilling near my house in 2012.
 For now, I, along with others, can breathe a sigh of relief.
 We can wait until 2013 or later for the industry to poison our water wells, foul our once glorious sweet mountain air, and run us off the road with heavy tanker trucks sloshing about with thousands of gallons of hazardous waste on board.
 Recently, a tanker truck overturned and spilled an estimated 500 gallons of produced water, which is found deep underground with oil and gas deposits and comes to the surface along will hydraulic fracturing fluids.
 The spill narrowly missed a contamination of the Colorado River.
 We should all feel good that a crisis was averted and the spill team was johnny on the spot, you see.
 The trout in the river are a bit nervous though.